chatox/networks-science-course/README.md

 The materials on this page correspond to the course that took place for the first time in September-December 2018.

+*"By far, the most interesting and fun subject of the trimester!" -- a student's evaluation from the 2018 edition.*

 ## Contents of this repository

 * [Theory](theory/README.md): slides for the theory part.